-For orientation purposes, viewers should begin with the ‘CIS Teacher Lesson MFG Day’ PDF document, which offers a description of the lesson as well as an overview of topics covered and the intended audience.
+For orientation purposes, viewers should begin with the ‘CIS Teacher Lesson MFG Day’ PDF document, which is included as a separate attachment.
+This document offers a description of the lesson as well as an overview of topics covered and the intended audience.

 The Lesson Plan document includes lesson objectives and expectations, relevant Common Core standards, required materials and supplies, a detailed sequence for both teacher presentation and student completion of the lesson, and a grading rubric for the essay that serves as evidence of student achievement.